pop-os/cosmic_undo_2/README.md

   2. user-friendly compared to complex undo trees.
   3. optimized implementation: no commands are ever copied.
   4. very lightweight, dumb and simple.
-  5. possibility to merge commands.
+  5. possibility to merge and splice commands.

 ## How to use it